30 Famous UFO Incidents Throughout History

 Year: 1961

-Personnel at a radar base on Vermont’s East Mountain reported “a strange object” in the skies above the mountain that “remained visible for about 18 minutes,” New England Today reports.
+Personnel at a radar base on Vermont’s East Mountain reported “a strange object” in the skies above the mountain that “remained visible for about 18 minutes,” New England Today reported.
 Some reports link the story to the alleged alien abduction of a New Hampshire couple a few hours later.

 Exeter, New Hampshire, 1965